icenine02030/chaos_app/README.md

 computes only using the x- and y-limits that you specify.
 To select a particular escape time fractal, you can use the ``-ftype`` argument, and then either ``-etf`` or ``-etfa``.
+Escape-time fractals need at least two colors but can handle several.
+If less than two colors are specified, then six are chosen at random.

 The various types are: